cse112-team5/team5-project-1/README.md

 Once there, you'll see that we provide a neat, short tutorial to make your first commit (:

 ### Build Environment
-Windows: All you need to be able to run git commands.
-You can download 'git bash' or use the powershell which comes with your PC.
+Windows: You can download 'git bash' or use the powershell which comes with your PC to run git commands.
 Mac + Linux: You can use the terminal that already comes installed with your computer.